codingnninja/koras/docs/documentations/concepts/state.md

 Note: `Props` is not passed to `$render` in the examples above.
 It is added to a tag and retrieved by the component.
 And triggers are outside of the component wrapping `div` so that the `trigger` won't be re-rendered.
 :::

-You can put an `app` level state in a tag in `App` component and any component that need it can access it.
+You can put a `global` level state in a tag in `App` component and any component that need it can access it.

 ### State management tools

 By default, it is straight forewards to manage state with `$render` and `js` scopes.
-Somestimes, you need state management tools to deal with state in your applications efficiently
+Somestimes, you need state management tools to deal with state in your applications efficiently.

-You probably need a state management tool when there multiple inter-dependency of components, that is, many non-nested or unrelated components have to change together.
+You probably need a state management tool when there are multiple inter-dependency of components, that is, many non-nested or unrelated components have to change together.